publicclass/i18n/README.md

 	// ejs
 	I haz <%= t("a.very.simple") %>

-	// jade (or how is helpers called within jade?) p= t "a.very.simple"
+	// jade
+	p= t("a.very.simple")

-And when used in express it automatically sets the context when rendering to the locale itself, so you'll be able to access a.very.simple in the 'ejs' localized string example above as expected. _NOTE: However this will not apply automatically when using the I18n instance by itself._
+And when used in express it automatically sets the context when rendering to the locale itself, so you'll be able to access a.very.simple in the 'ejs' localized string example above as expected.

+**NOTE: However this will not apply automatically when using the I18n instance by itself.**

 ## Test